mahaloz/old_mahaloz.re/_posts/ctf/2020-08-30-google-quals-2020-sprint.md

 # Google Quals CTF 20: A sprintf VM
 ## An overview
-This writeup is based on the `sptint` challenge in google quals 2020.
+This writeup is based on the `sprint` challenge in google quals 2020.
 You can find all the challenge files, including our solve, [here](https://github.com/mahaloz/mahaloz.re/tree/master/writeup_code/google-quals-20).
 In this challenge, Google introduced us to a new type of instruction set, which in turn allowed us to play a video game completely virtualized in the C language's `sprintf` format strings.
 Through some reverse engineering, and IDA finagling, we created a disassembler for the sprint arch, which is the name we are declaring for this challenges [ISA](https://en.wikipedia.org/wiki/Instruction_set_architecture).